Presenters | Ed Schein | Diane B Rawlins | Tony Suchman

 undermines trust and safety.

-humility, with relationships at every level – patient-clinician, healthcare
+humility, with trusted relationships at every level – patient-clinician, healthcare

 team and worker-management – built on a foundation of respect and engagement.